daddevv/TypingTowers/docs/README.md

 ## Contributing

 Code should be formatted with `gofmt` and accompanied by unit tests when possible.
 See `.github/instructions` for detailed development guidelines.
+All new UI/UX features must support Vim/Qutebrowser-style keyboard navigation.

 ## Current Features